Skip to content

 Functions that operate on the new class

-• check_for_earthquakes(): A function that checks if earthquake signals are present in the seismogram data.
+• check_for_earthquakes(): checks whether earthquake signals are present.

 functions_v1.py